I made the most adorable dress up wardrobe for my daughter’s bedroom.

 I had a few wood ideas but it required time I didn’t have so I choose an unfinished Ikea dresser for the challenge.

 - Varathane Triple Thick Clear Coat

 - Tarva Ikea dresser

 - stencil of flower

 - thick rope

-1. I put together the dresser according to the instruction manual EXCEPT the drawers.
+1. I put together the wooden dresser according to the instruction manual EXCEPT the drawers.
 Instead I used the sides of the drawers for the bottom of the wardrobe.
 I needed to cut one piece to make them all fit and just used a jigsaw.
 Then make sure to sand all the wood at least lightly.